-If you would like to learn more about the planets in our solar system you have come to the right place.
+If you would like to learn more about the planets in our solar system you have landed on the right planet.
 Here you will find amazing facts and figures explaining more about what we know about the closest planets to our home planet Earth and the centre of our solar system the Sun.
 As well as other exciting space oddities such as black holes, meteorites and more.

 Thanks to advancements in technology in the last 100 years we can now look deeper into the Kosmos and explore planets and stars in more detail than ever before.
 NASA has even sent Rovers to far-off planets to explore their surface and probes that have left our solar system and are now hundreds of thousands of miles from our home planet.